taoteh1221/phpbrowserbox/README.md

 # Webkit

+This package is deprecated, please check this link for the [most recent version](https://sourceforge.net/projects/phpbrowserbox/)

 ## What am I looking at?

 You are looking at the main binary of phpbrowserbox i.e phpbrowserbox.exe that powers [phpbrowserbox](http://www.africoders.com/forum/phpbrowserbox).
 You can download the [full app here](https://sourceforge.net/p/phpbrowserbox/).